 Total | 180 | 3 hours | 180 |

-KEA will publish the Optical Mark Reader (OMR) on their official website.
-The OMR sheet is divided into the top and bottom portions; the top portion contains the candidate's details such as Name, Application Number, Serial number of booklet, etc. Candidates need to take utmost care while filling out the OMR sheet.
+KEA will publish the Optical Mark Reader (OMR) on its official website.
+The OMR sheet is divided into the top and bottom portions; the top portion contains the candidate's details such as Name, Application Number, Serial number of booklet, etc. You need to take utmost care while filling out the OMR sheet.
 The bottom half of the OMR sheet will be used for answering the questions.
-The instructions will be written on the OMR sheet and candidates must go through them before proceeding to fill the form.
-In the top section, candidates will need to provide important details like their name, CET number, version code of the question booklet, and the serial number of the booklet.
-In the bottom section, candidates will mark their answers and include their signature, as well as the signature of the invigilator (the person supervising the exam) and their left-hand thumb impression.
+The instructions will be written on the OMR sheet, and you should go through them before proceeding to fill the form.
+In the top section, you will need to provide important details like their name, CET number, version code of the question booklet, and the serial number of the booklet.
+In the bottom section, you will mark their answers and include their signature, as well as the signature of the invigilator (the person supervising the exam) and their left-hand thumb impression.

 Here are some tips for using the KCET OMR Sheet 2026 -